Is Cream Cheese Good or Bad For Bodybuilding? (Pros & Cons)

 Besides having cream cheese and spreading it on some bagels, you can create a healthy dip with it.

-Mix some cream cheese, Greek yogurt, any spice or flavor of your choice, and you will get a creamy and healthy dip.
+Mix some cream cheese, Greek yogurt, or any spice or flavor, and you will get a creamy and healthy dip.

 References